 Black crappie were most likely introduced into Fresno in the 1950s however the first record of stocking by FWP occurred in 1991.
-In 2010, YOY black crappie abundance was the highest observed since 1974 and good reproduction occurred again in 2011, 2014, 2018 and 2019 (Table 10; Figure 19).
+In 2010, YOY black crappie abundance was the highest observed since 1974 and good reproduction occurred again in 2011, 2014, 2018 and 2019 (Table 10; Figure 21).
 The recent spawning success of black crappie is attributed to timely spring rains and good reservoir pool levels during the spawning period (June), with water levels rising or remaining stable during this period.
-Although several good year-classes of black crappie have been observed since 2008, recruitment to the adult population has been variable (Figure 19).
-Rapid reductions to Fresno's pool elevations in 2017 impacted black crappie spawning conditions and likely increased entrainment of the few YOY black crappie produced (Table 10).
+Although several good year-classes of black crappie have been observed since 2008, recruitment to the adult population has been variable (Figure 21).
+Rapid reductions to Fresno's pool elevations in 2017 and 2020 impacted black crappie spawning conditions and likely increased entrainment of the few YOY black crappie produced (Table 10).

-The adult population of black crappie in Fresno Reservoir was at record highs in 2011 and slowly declined through 2017 (Figure 19).
-A very good year-class was produced in 2018 and should help re-establish the adult populations size structure (Figure 19).
+The adult population of black crappie in Fresno Reservoir was at record highs in 2011 and slowly declined through 2017 (Figure 21).
+A very good year-class was produced in 2018 but recruitment of this year-class to adults has been low (Figure 21).